BenjaminKobjolke/FastKeyboardScreenshot/README.md

 #### Save screenshot to file

-Press F during the screenshot process to save the screenshot to a file in the subfolder screenshots.
+Press f during the screenshot process to save the screenshot to a file in the subfolder screenshots.
 It will also be copied to the clipboard as usual.

 ## Licence